 Where babies actually come from

-Your next stop could be a 2 hour drive away along the coast to the south.
-Here you’ll find located in the south-west Alentejo and Vicentine Coast Natural Park, covering over 100 km of the Portuguese coastline.
+Your next stop could be a 2-hour drive away along the coast to the south.
+Here you’ll find located in the southwest Alentejo and Vicentine Coast Natural Park, covering over 100 km of the Portuguese coastline.
 The park is visited by many zoologists and botanists because of its unique species of animals and plant life.
 One of the rarest animal species found here is the white stork.
 This coastline is the only place on earth where they build their nests in the seashore rocks.
 Ever seen a baby white stork?
 It’s pretty great.

 Bordeira’s ‘not so busy’ beach

-Less than an hour drive further south you’ll find Bordeira Beach, which extends over a broad stretch of sand that becomes one of the largest beaches on the Algarve coast during low tide.
-Bordeira’s beach is definitly off the beaten path which makes it free from mass sunbathers.
+Less than an hour’s drive further south you’ll find Bordeira Beach, which extends over a broad stretch of sand that becomes one of the largest beaches on the Algarve coast during low tide.
+Bordeira’s beach is definitely off the beaten path which makes it free from mass sunbathers.
 As a matter of fact, to get to the beach you may need to cross a shallow little river.
 Definitely worth a visit especially if you crave a moment of mellowness.